Cavani99/DatabaseTableGUI/README.md

 # DatabaseTableGUI
-A Database table with javax.swing where you can Add,Remove,Search for Available data based on ID and Sort
+A Database table using javax.swing and java.awt where you can Add,Remove,Search for Available data based on ID and Sort

 ---
 ## App class
-Here is where we make connection with the Database and initialize a new Frame with a TableModel.
+Here is where we use the information for the database to connect to the Service, and also initialize  a new Frame with a TableModel.

 ![img.png](img.png)
 * In the picture it's without password,otherwise there is one :)